On this page

 The project is not started from scratch after initial prototypes

-After building a gameplay prototype and getting the game approved by the management, strongly consider starting it from scratch.
-Especially if the project was created at a hackathon.
+After building a prototype and getting it approved by the management, strongly consider starting it from scratch.

 - Decisions made during prototyping usually favor speed.